Terraform

 SiteAdmin

-If the SiteAdmin attribute is present, the system will grant or revoke site admin access for the user.
+If the SiteAdmin attribute is present, the system will grant or revoke site admin access for the user when SCIM is not enabled.
 Site admin access can be also be granted or revoked in the MemberOf attribute; however the SiteAdmin attribute is the recommended method of managing access and will override the other value.
+Terraform Enterprise ignores this attribute when SCIM is enabled.

 <saml:AttributeStatement>